Frequently Asked Questions

 Yes.
 A prescription from your physician is always required.

 University Radiology will accept a script up to 1 calendar year.
 (Screening Mammography or DXA Scans up to 2 years)

-Walk-ins are only accepted for X-rays.
-An appointment is required for all other exams.
+During this time we are no longer accepting Walk-In X-Rays.
 You can schedule your appointment online at https://urg.opendr.com or via phone 732-390-0033.

 If you scheduled your appointment online with University Radiology you will receive an email confirmation that your appointment was successfully scheduled.
 If you did not receive the email confirmation, please call us at 732-390-0033.

 Reports are usually available within 3 days from the time of your exam at https://myhealth.universityradiology.com.
 New registrations require the patient to stop by one of our offices for identity verification to complete the registration process.

 Excluding traditional Medicare, Medicaid and Federal Blue Cross, most insurance carriers require a pre-authorization for CT's, MRI's and other high cost exams.
 Call your carrier directly to determine if your specific insurance plan requires one.

 It is the responsibility of the ordering physician to initiate the pre-authorization with your insurance carrier.
 Some physician practices will contract with University Radiology or a 3rd party company to handle this process for them.